 From here you are increasing your steering angle and reducing brake pressure at the same time.
 The difficult part is getting your left foot to work simultaneously with your steering.
 Essentially you are lifting your foot off the brake while turning your steering wheel, and this can be a bit confusing at first.

-Trail braking is an advanced driving technique that has been perfected by the best drivers around the world.
-You might not even notice it right away, but even Formula 1 drivers use it.
+Trail braking is an advanced driving technique that has been perfected by the best drivers around the world, including F1 drivers.
 It is common to see trail braking being used in slower speed corners where drivers need a fast exit.
 Learning how to use trail braking takes a lot of time and patience, and a lot of practice.